turna1/HiMa/README.md

-# HiMa: Multimodal AI Assistant for New Moms
+# 🤰HiMa: Multimodal AI Assistant for New Moms

 HiMa is a creative multimodal AI application designed to simplify life for expecting mothers.
 Powered by Gemini 2.0 and integrated with cutting-edge AI capabilities, HiMa leverages spatial understanding, multimodal reasoning, and external tool automation to deliver a seamless, intuitive experience.
 With HiMa, users can: